Remington Model 870 Legacy:

 Related Stories: Beginner Target Shooting: Shotgun Shell Loads Explained

-The gun holds relatively tight patterns with most loads.
-The best two performers during our testing were the pictured Hornady Critical Defense buckshot round and Federal buckshot round.
-Both of these rounds help approximately three to four inch groups at 10 yards, with the pattern going exactly to point of aim with the XS ghost ring sights.
+The Remington Model 870 holds relatively tight patterns with most loads.
+The best two performers during our testing were the pictured Hornady Critical Defense buckshot round and the Federal buckshot round.
+Both of these rounds help approximately three to four-inch groups at 10 yards, with the pattern going exactly to point of aim with the XS ghost ring sights.
 The worst pattern we experienced was with the Hevi-Shot Hevi-Duty #4 buck; at 10 yards pellets were off the paper, making this load and firearm combination unsuitable for home defense.

-One of the questions we had was wether or not the Magpul products were really worth the money.
-Between the stock and forend we were impressed with the performance of the Magpul parts and definitely feel it’s worth the extra investment.
+One of the questions we had was whether or not the Magpul products were really worth the money.
+Between the stock and forend, we were impressed with the performance of the Magpul parts and definitely feel it’s worth the extra investment.
 The stock, especially, stood out to us, we believe the SGA stock to be one of the best on the market today.
-It grips well, it shoulders easily, and the adjustable risers allow you to change the cheek when you’re using optics or some other kind of sights.
+It grips well, it shoulders easily, and the adjustable risers allow you to change the cheek when you’re using optics or some other kind of sight.

 What We Don’t Like

 We did run into some issues with the Remington 870 Tactical Magpul FDE.
 Initially, the pump on the 870 would occasionally stick to the rear with the bolt in the open position, requiring some considerable force to return the shotgun to the battery.
 We suspect this is because of the Cerakoting on the gun, which adds just enough material to the internal receiver parts to occasionally make things stick.
 This was fixed by dry and live fire until the contact points had worn down a bit.